mrberns1/streaming-02-multiple-processes/README.md

 Read the output.
 Read the code.
 Try to figure out what's going on.

-1. What libraries did we import?
+1. What libraries did we import? sqlite3, time, multiprocessing, os, datetime, platform, sys
-1. Where do we set the task_duration?
+1. Where do we set the task_duration? after defining global variable, after import and prior to setting a multi-line string.
 1. How many functions are defined?
+7
-1. What are the function names?
+1. What are the function names? create_table, drop_table, insert_pet(process,name,breed), process_one, process_two, process_three, recreate_database
-1. In general, what does each function do?
+1. In general, what does each function do? create a blank table, drop the table but keep formatting, insert pets to the table within the formatting, processes are each animal, and rebuild the database with new configuration.
-1. Where does the execution begin?
+1. Where does the execution begin? in python programs they generally begin at the end of the file.
 1. How many processes do we start?
+3
 1. How many records does each process insert?
+6

 In this first run, we start 3 processes, each inserting 2 records into a shared database